LukmanHassi/AzMailer/README.md

 ## 🌟 Get Started

-To learn more about how Azmailer can transform your document processes, visit the official documentation or reach out for a demo.
-Stay organized, stay efficient!
+To learn more about how Azmailer can transform your document processes, visit  [Wiki](https://github.com/LukmanHassi/AzMailer/wiki).

 ---